Young Hare: Accuracy and setting

-There is some debate over how Dürer accurately captured the image of the hare: he may have sketched a hare in the wild and filled in the individual details from a dead animal, or captured one and held it alive in his studio while he worked on the painting.
-A reflection of the window frame in the hare's eye is often cited as evidence for the theory that Dürer copied the hare from life in his workshop, but this cross-barred reflection is a technique that Dürer frequently used to add vitality to the eyes of his subjects.
+There is some debate over how Dürer accurately depicted the animal.
+He may have sketched the hare in the wild and filled in the individual details from a dead animal, or captured one and held it alive in his studio while he worked on the painting.
+Within the eyes, there is a reflection of the window frame from Dürer's workshop, which has raised questions about the intended setting of the work.
+The reflection of the window frame in the hare's eye is often cited as evidence for the theory that Dürer copied the hare from life in his workshop, but this cross-barred reflection is a technique that Dürer frequently used to add vitality to the eyes of his subjects.